beehover/dependence_free_rl/docs/rl_algo_description.md

 because the bin capacities are limited, and the bins will eventually be full.
 When the bins are full, the packing episode will be over, and we aim to optimize the total number of items that can be held in the bins given.

+## Algorithms Implemented

+Popular deep RL algorithms are roughly in 2 camps: policy gradient and Q learning.
+A policy defines how an agent reacts to environment states.
+Policy gradient methods always have a model that takes in the state and spits out an action probability distribution.
+Through trial-and-error, these methods use gradient-ascend like methods to improve the policy over time so that better and better policies will be produced.

+Q-learning fits a function that estimates the optimal values of state-action pairs.
+The value of a state-action pair means the expected future rewards given a state and an action (or reaction) taken.
+This function is called Q-function.
+A Q-learning agent takes this value model and uses it to recommend the best actions without directly using a policy model.

+In this project we have implemented 3 policy gradient methods so far.
+Q-learning methods are under investigation, because so far they are not producing better results than PPO in our case study.

+### REINFOCE
+REINFOCE is the vanilla policy gradient algorithm.
+In its simplest form, it has only one network.
+Its objective is the future rewards times the log probability of the action taken given a state.
+Through trial-and-error, we'll regress onto this objective and improve our policy.

+Using gradient ascend on this objective means that we'll make good actions more likely over time, and bad actions less likely.
+Take chess for example, the future reward will be either 1(win) or -1(lose) at the end of a game.
+For all the games we win in our trials, in the future we'll make all moves in the  won games more likely, and all moves in the lost games less likely.
+For non-binary results, the more rewards, the more likely the actions will be taken in the future.

+In actual implementations rarely raw rewards are used, because there is too much variance.
+Advantages are used instead.
+Advantage means the difference between the future reward through the action taken, and the state value (expected rewards given a state).
+This is equivalent to the original objective because the state value isn't dependent on the network parameters, and the gradient will be exactly the same.

+###